-For the robust method the confidence intervals are estimated with the bootstrap method using 5000 replications.
+For the robust method the confidence intervals are estimated with the bootstrap method (percentile interval method, Efron & Tibshirani, 1993).
 When sample size is very small and/or the sample contains too many equal values, it may be impossible to calculate the CIs.

 The results from the Normal distribution method are not appropriate when the Test for Normal distribution (see above) fails.
-If the sample size is large (120 or more) the CLSI C28-A3 guideline recommends the percentile method and for smaller sample sizes the "robust method" is recommended.
+If the sample size is large (120 or more) the CLSI C28-A3 guideline recommends the percentile method, and for smaller sample sizes the "robust method".

 The minimal sample size of 120 for the percentile method is the minimum number required to calculate 90% Confidence Intervals for the reference limits.
 A higher number of cases is required to achieve more reliable reference limits with more narrow 90% Confidence Intervals.

 Click the Graph button in the dialog box shown above to obtain the following Reference Interval Graph box: